 Take in Sweeping Skyline Views

 In Manhattan, it's all about those jaw-dropping skyline views.
-Get up to vertigo-inducing heights to really gain perspective on the city's unique island terrain and skyscraping architecture.
-There are a trio of dedicated observatories that propose just such primo perches: the classic Empire State Building, of course, with indoor and outdoor observation decks on both the 86th and 102nd floors; the multilevel decks (spanning floors 67 to 70) at Rockefeller Center's Top of the Rock; and the newest Downtown addition at the 2015-debuted One World Observatory, straddling the 100th, 101st, and 102nd stories atop the Western Hemisphere's tallest building at One World Trade Center.
+Get up to vertigo-inducing heights to gain perspective on the city's unique island terrain and skyscraping architecture.
+There are a trio of dedicated observatories that propose just such primo perches: The classic Empire State Building, of course, has indoor and outdoor observation decks on both the 86th and 102nd floors; the multilevel decks (spanning floors 67 to 70) at Rockefeller Center's Top of the Rock; and the newest downtown addition at the One World Observatory, which straddles the 100th, 101st, and 102nd stories atop the Western hemisphere's tallest building.

 Set Sail Into New York Harbor